humanoid-path-planner/hpp-doc/doc/instructions.md

       libopenscenegraph-dev \
       openscenegraph \
       libpcre3-dev \
+      wget
     ```

-  4. Choose a directory on you file system and define the environment
+  4. Choose a directory on your file system and define the environment
      variable `DEVEL_HPP_DIR` with the full path to this directory.
      - the packages will be cloned into `$DEVEL_HPP_DIR/src`,
      - the packages will be installed in `$DEVEL_HPP_DIR/install`.